mozilla/dxr/docs/source/getting-started.rst

 Getting Started
 ===============

-The fastest path to a working DXR instance is fourfold:
+The fastest path to a working DXR instance is...

 1. Get the source code you want to index.
 2. Tell DXR how to build it.